Alex-Unnippillil/share-house-portal/docs/engineering/conventions.md

 # Engineering Conventions

-This document summarizes the agreed structure for the Share House monorepo and the coding standards all teams follow when contributing to it.
+This document summarizes the agreed structure for the Roomsily monorepo and the coding standards all teams follow when contributing to it.

 ## Top-level Folder Structure